The Faraway Tree: The Enchanted Wood

 Against the elves' advice, the children climb the Faraway Tree.
-They discover that it is inhabited by magical people, including Moon-Face, Silky, The Saucepan Man, Dame Washalot, Mr. Watzisname, and the Angry Pixie, whose houses are carved into the trunk.
+They discover that it is inhabited by magical people, including Moon-Face, Silky, The Saucepan Man, Dame Washalot, Mr Watzisname, and the Angry Pixie, whose houses are carved into the trunk.
 They befriend some of these people, in particular Moon-Face and Silky.
 At the very top of the tree they discover a ladder which leads them to a magical land which is different on each visit, because each place moves on from the top of the tree to make way for a new land.
 The children are free to come and go, but they must leave before the land moves on, or they will be stuck there until that same land returns to the Faraway Tree.
 In various chapters, one of the children gets stuck in the land.

-The lands at the top are sometimes extremely unpleasant – for example, the Land of Dame Slap (altered to Dame Snap in revised editions), an aggressive school teacher; and sometimes fantastically enjoyable – notably the Land of Birthdays, the Land of Goodies, the Land of Take-What-You-Want, and the Land of Do-As-You-Please.
+The lands at the top are sometimes unpleasant, such as the Land of Dame Slap, a strict school teacher, and sometimes enjoyable, such as the Land of Goodies, the Land of Take-What-You-Want, and the Land of Do-As-You-Please.

 The first land the three children visit is the Roundabout Land, in which everything turns constantly.
 They encounter a pair of rabbits, who dig a hole for the children to help them escape the land when they discover that the hole back to the tree had closed up after the ground turned above it.
 After several more adventures, the people of the Faraway Tree need the children's help when they are invaded by an army of Red Goblins.
-The last land they visit in this book is the Land of Birthdays, where the brownies and the inhabitants of the Faraway Tree celebrate Bessie's birthday.
+The last land they visit in the book is the Land of Birthdays, where the brownies and the inhabitants of the Faraway Tree celebrate Bessie's birthday.

 The Magic Faraway Tree

-Dick (later Rick), the cousin of Jo, Bessie and Fanny, comes to stay and he joins the secret adventures in the lands of the Faraway Tree.
-Dick is not interested at first, but later on he becomes interested and gets into mischief.
-Together they venture into many new lands and have a lot of fun.
-For example, in the Land of Goodies, some houses are made of chocolate.
+Jo, Bessie and Fanny take their cousin Rick to the magic Faraway Tree, where he meets Moon-Face, Silky the fairy and Saucepan Man, and visits all the different lands at the top of the Faraway Tree.